-For more information on how exercise can help those living with Parkinson’s please visit the EPDA website.
+For more information on how exercise can help those living with Parkinson’s please visit Parkinson’s Europe website.

 Jimmy Choi: why I became an ‘American Ninja Warrior’

 Author: Joe McAweaneyPublished: 16 August 2018